Colbert MD Stimulate The Serum Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Colbert MD Stimulate The Serum has a minimal anti-wrinkle rating of 1.0 out of 10.
+According to CreamScan analysis, Colbert MD Stimulate The Serum has a slight anti-wrinkle rating of 1.0 out of 10.

 It contains 2 active ingredients with proven anti-wrinkle efficacy: